Advice and Information

 We have a lost property basket situated in the school hall.
 Items may also be left in the classroom.
 The easiest way for items to be returned to the correct person is to have them labeled in an obvious place.
 If you are still unable to find it please advise your child's teacher who can help to keep a look out for you.
-For smaller items like glasses, jewellery etc. please ask Mrs Bell in the admin office.
+For smaller items like glasses, jewellery etc. please ask Mrs Haslam in the admin office.

 Would you like to become a 'parent helper'?

 That's great, please contact us to advise what sort of help you're able to offer.
 Attached below is a 'Parent Helper Volunteer' form, complete and return it to school via your child's class teacher or email the school office: email@example.com

 Making payments to school

 We are now a cashless school therefore cash/cheque payments cannot be accepted.
 The majority of people are able to shop online and this method is the most effective and convenient.
 If you do not have a bank account please speak to Mrs Bell (School Bursar) to make an alternative arrangement.
 Each child will have an online payment account within ParentPay where parents can log in and pay online.
 For siblings the accounts should be linked so that a parent only logs in once and has the ability to update all of their children's accounts at the same time.
 If you have any trouble with the system please speak to the office staff.